-After false starts and rumours it had trashed its work on the redesigned processors altogether, Intel has finally announced more details about the totally new series of Core i3, i5, i7 and i9 processors in late 2019.
+After false starts and rumours that Intel had trashed its work on the redesigned processors altogether, Intel has finally announced more details about the totally new series of Core i3, i5, i7 and i9 processors that are due in late 2019.

 When will we get the 10th generation Core processors?

 Speaking at an Intel Architecture Day conference in Silicon Valley in December 2018, Intel's Ronak Singhal previewed the Sunny Cove CPU core that will be the key part of the Ice Lake hardware.